Functional time series prediction under partial observation of the future curve

-PFP has several advantages.
-Since functional data are usually obtained in consecutive time intervals, the time series structure (e.g., autocorrelation) ubiquitously exists in functional data.
-PFP is the first one that takes time series into account for dynamic prediction update of functional data.
-The proposed fFPE criterion provides guidance to the user regarding whether or not the time series structure should be take into account when analyzing data.
-Thus, PFP is entirely data-driven.
-The simulation study and real data analysis demonstrates PFP always gives competitive prediction result.
+The PFP method has several advantages.
+Since functional data are usually obtained in consecutive time intervals, the time series structure (e.g., autocorrelation) ubiquitously exists in functional data, and thus the PFP method has a broad range of applicability.
+Additionally, it is flexible, in the sense that, users can decide whether or not the time series structure should be taken into account when predicting data.
+The PFP method is developed for predicting the unobserved block, so comparing with the full-curve prediction (including the moving block method), the prediction error of the unobserved block should be smaller.
+The simulation studies and real data analysis demonstrate that PFP consistently yields superior and competitive prediction.